We’re back! We can’t rehearse in person but we are meeting each Monday. See Members page for details.

 The Djanogly Community Orchestra is a friendly amateur orchestra based in Nottingham.
-We rehearse on Monday evenings, and usually perform three concerts per year.
+Our name derives from the Djanogly Learning Trust where we rehearse on Monday evenings, and we usually perform three concerts per year.

-To see our picture gallery and concert history, click Achievements.
+To see our picture gallery and concert history, click Gallery.

 You can also follow us on Facebook page here

 All our 2020 concerts (Scheduled for 28th March, 11th July and 21st Nov) had to be cancelled because of Covid.
 Although we hope to start rehearsals again in the near future, we currently have no plans for concerts in 2021.

 Dan Watson is our Conductor, and joined the orchestra in 2017.
 He shares some of the planning with the committee and works closely with Stephen, the leader, to come up with interesting and enjoyable concert repertoire for the orchestra to take on.

 As a large amateur orchestra we often need additional players – either because a current member leaves or is away for a specific concert, or where additional players or ‘unusual’ instruments (e.g. Bass Clarinet, Harp, extra percussion, etc) are needed for a piece.
 To join you need to be a competent player at least at grade 5 or equivalent.
 Additionally, the orchestra needs to have a role for your instrument.
 We do not have auditions, but instead we will invite a prospective member to come to rehearsals for up to 4 weeks and try playing with us.
 That allows the player to decide if they like the orchestra, and allows us to decide whether joining at that time is appropriate or should be deferred until the player has improved.